On this page:

 Channel Type (Required)

-Choose up to four channels that the plan’s campaigns should target.
-At least one is required.
+In the Channel Types section, choose up to four channels that the plan’s campaigns should target.
+All are selected by default, and at least one is required.

 Select Inventory (Optional)

-If desired, you can use the Select Inventory section to target Open Exchange inventory and/or Open Exchange inventory groups:
+If desired, you can use the Select Inventory section to target Open Exchange inventory and/or inventory groups:

-• Open Exchange inventory: Public inventory sources made available via real-time bidding (RTB) auctions.
+Open Exchange: Public inventory sources made available via real-time bidding auctions.
+This option includes targeting individual IAB categories and/or exchanges.

 Select Open Exchange inventory